wjenh/pidp1-mods/Docs/UsingDCS2.md

 If any other error occurs, bit 0 will be set, bit 1 cleared, and the rest of the register set to the full error code.

-THe tcb and tcc commands will fail if the channel isn't open and connected, the transmit buffer is full, or there is a socket error.
+The tcb and tcc commands will fail if the channel isn't open and connected, the transmit buffer is full, or there is a socket error.
 A socket error is most likely because the remote end isn't listening any more.